Creating an export plan

 - What import duties, taxes and other costs are involved?

-For help with your export plan, email Trade and Investment Queensland or phone (07) 3224 4035.
-Your local export advisor can help you with your planning.
-You can also learn more about developing an export plan.
+For help with your export plan, contact Trade and Investment Queensland.
+Your local export adviser can help you with your planning.
+You can also learn more about developing an export strategy.

 An export plan should be part of your overall business plan.

 This involves researching import duties, regulations, exchange rates, distribution channels, market size and growth, competition, demographics and local production.

 Your research should include descriptions about types of buyers and how they negotiate, and cultural factors in business dealings.
 This information helps you understand how a market operates.

 Trade and Investment Queensland provides Queensland businesses with exporting advice and can help you access information about your target market.

 Read more about market research and get information on how to research potential export markets.